 As a cartel, OPEC countries’ ability to collude and influence oil prices has weakened noticeably over the past 5 years.

 In 2017, OPEC nations collected well over half (54.7%) of revenues from globally exported crude oil.
 Five years later, OPEC’s percentage share of the world total had dwindled to 49.7% for 2021.

 OPEC Crude Oil Exports by Country

 The 5 biggest OPEC suppliers of globally exported crude oil are Saudi Arabia, Iraq, United Arab Emirates, Kuwait and Nigeria.
-Combined, that quintet of leading OPEC crude oil providers generated over four-fifths (82.6%) of the cartel’s overall sales for crude oil exports during 2020.
+Combined, that quintet of leading OPEC crude oil providers generated over three-quarters (77.5%) of the cartel’s overall sales for crude oil exported during 2021.